lose-af/losenone-pages/pages/en/docs/public_files/guild_rules.md

 ## Regulations for the guilds and registration

-1. Player can set up their own guilds provided they have more than 3 players and registrate the guild by contacting the adimins.
+1.Player can set up their own guilds provided they have more than 3 players and registrate the guild by contacting the adimins.
 Before that, they should read and abide all the following regulations thouroughly.
-2. Guild’s chat group must be supervised by our admin’s team:(For the purpose of avoiding disputes and misunderstandings among the groups of players)
+2.Guild’s chat group must be supervised by our admin’s team:(For the purpose of avoiding disputes and misunderstandings among the groups of players)

 3.The chief sever's administrator `雨季先森 | MonsoonR`.